2017 24 Hours of Le Mans: Post-race

 Toyota president Akio Toyoda suggested that hybrid technology may not yet have been developed enough to cope with the event's demands.
 Oreca president Hugues de Chaunac echoed Toyoda, suggesting that the state of LMP1 hybrid cars were too convoluted.
 Porsche team principal Andreas Seidl felt that the hybrid failures were a consequence of faster racing, and Porsche had not experienced such problems.
 Jarvis said that ACO rule changes attempting to slow the LMP1 hybrid cars were ineffective and impaired reliability.
 Capillaire apologised to Toyota (which was accepted) for indirectly causing the No. 7 car's retirement, saying that he ran across the pit lane to encourage Kobayashi.
+Kobayashi said "It is so disappointing" following his retirement and that he felt very sad for all of the Toyota staff.
 Kaffer accepted an apology from Vaxivière for the incident which took the Risi Ferrari out of the race, and for which Vaxivière was strongly criticised.
 Prodrive chairman David Richards praised the extraordinary team effort of his Aston Martin team to win LMGTE Pro; Adam called his pursuit of Taylor the stint of my life, saying that his team's reaction to his race-winning overtake of Taylor was quite emotional.

 Bamber, Bernhard, and Hartley took the Drivers' Championship lead with 83 points; Buemi, Davidson, and Nakajima fell to second with 66, and Jarvis, Laurent, and Tung moved from sixth to third.
 Porsche overtook Toyota to lead the Manufacturers' Championship by 28.5 points.
 Derani, Priaulx, and Tincknell remained the GT World Endurance Drivers' Championship leaders, with Adam, Serra, and Turner second.
 Ford took the GT World Endurance Manufacturers' Championship lead from Ferrari with six races left in the season.